williamcranston/LinguaFlow/README.md

 # LinguaFlow
-A language-learning app, free and easy to use.
+A choice-centred language-learning app, free and easy to use.

 Feature set: